avohq/avo/README.md

 ## Install

+Avo runs on Node `>=14.16`.
 To install the latest version of Avo CLI, run this command:

 ```
 npm install -g avo